 Shooting competitions are preliminaries to the State competition.
 4-H'ers must shoot a qualifying score at a qualifying event in order to compete at the State competition.
-The Cheyenne County State Shotgun qualifier is usually held the end of August.
-The event is held at the Goodland Gun Club.

 4-H shooting events held throughout Kansas can be found at the following website: